 Our management, including our Chief Executive Officer and Chief Financial Officer, evaluated the effectiveness of our internal control over financial reporting based on the criteria established in Internal Control - Integrated Framework (2013), issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on our assessment, management concluded that our internal control over financial reporting was effective as of December 31, 2016.
+Based on our assessment, management concluded that our internal control over financial reporting was effective as of December 31, 2017.

-Our independent registered public accounting firm has issued an attestation report on the effectiveness of our internal control over financial reporting as of December 31, 2016, which is included herein.
+Our independent registered public accounting firm has issued an attestation report on the effectiveness of our internal control over financial reporting as of December 31, 2017, which appears in Part II, Item 8 of this report.